SpinningKids/minifmod/README.md

   would love to hear from you, and it would be great if you can contribute it back to the community.

-  MiniFMOD 2.0.0, minixm and xmformat libraries are diverged from FMOD in early 2000s, and heavily refactored, so they should be considered by now completely different codebases - please don't consider this code as representative of FMOD features or quality.
+  MiniFMOD from version 2.0.0, minixm and xmformat libraries are diverged from FMOD in early 2000s, and are now maintained from a different person, who do not belong or have contacts with the MiniFMOD and/or FMOD original author(s).
+  This should be considered a derivative work, heavily refactored, and developed independently under completely different premises - please don't consider this code as representative in any way of FMOD features or quality, or of other derivatives (including the original MiniFMOD).

 ### Usage Instructions